-Sessions should have no more than five presenters in a 90 minute session.
-Three presenters is the ideal number, in order to achieve maximum attendee interaction and allow for the expert presenters to explain their topical area in depth.
+Sessions should have no more than five presenters in a 90-minute session.
+Three presenters are the ideal number to achieve maximum attendee interaction and allow for presenters to explain their topical area in depth.
 All sessions begin with a 5-minute period of introductory remarks by the moderator followed by a presentation or series of presentations.
 The amount of time presenters speak will vary and is customizable (i.e. 15 minutes, 30 minutes, or 45 minutes).
-Session organizers will need to indicate in the submission, the length of time each presenter will have.
+Session organizers will need to indicate in the submission the length of time each presenter will have.
 Primer sessions are 60 minutes in length and should have no more than three presenters due to the shorter session time.
-Presenters should not all be from the same company or organization.
+It is recommended that the presenters not all be from the same company or organization.